 Note: Please note that although the following procedures provided to follow for your operating system on configuring your network settings can be used as general guidelines, however, it is strongly recommended that you consult your computer or operating system manufacturer directly for assistance on the proper procedure for configuring network settings.

-Windows 7/8
+Windows 7

-- a.
-Go into the Control Panel, click Network and Sharing Center. - b.
-Click Change Adapter Settings, right-click the Local Area Connection icon. - c.
-Then click Properties and click Internet Protocol Version 4 (TCP/IPv4). - d.
-Then click Obtain an IP address automatically and click OK.
+a.
+Go into the Control Panel, click Network and Sharing Center.

+b.
+Click Change Adapter Settings, right-click the Local Area Connection icon.

+c.
+Then click Properties and click Internet Protocol Version 4 (TCP/IPv4).

 Windows Vista